 1963 426 Maximum Performance Wedge, Stage I

 In 1963 Chrysler upped the cubic inches of the Max Wedge to 426 inches but the carburetor was the same carburetor #3447 AFB used on the 1962 model engines.
 Same fuel inlet pointing forward straight forward, same everything.
 Like I said earlier it was a great carb so I guess the old "if it ain't broke, don't fix it" rule applied here.
 Just like the previous year the 1963 carbs were manual choke.
-On a Stage I engine it would be possible to have a carb build date clear back to early 1962 so the only thing to look for is a pair of carbs the precede the build date of your car by at least two months or longer.
+On a Stage I engine it would be possible to have a carb build date clear back to early 1962 so the only thing to look for is a pair of carbs the precede the build date of your cars engine by at least two months or longer.
 I have seen May 63 cars with E2's on them so just try your best to be sure to precede your cars build date and you will be fine.
-I carb build date newer than you car would suggest your carbs had been replaced at one time.
-That's not exactly the end of the world but in this accuracy crazy time we are living in where everyone is an expert it's a lot less headache to just look for earlier carbs the your cars build and not be lectured by an "expert" on the show field.
+I have also seen carb build dates as close as one month prior to the engine build but that's not a common rule of thumb.
+A carb build date newer than you car would suggest your carbs had been replaced at one time.
+That's not exactly the end of the world but in this accuracy crazy time we are living in where everyone is an expert it's a lot less headache to just look for earlier carbs than your cars engine build and not be lectured by an "expert" on the show field.

 1963 426 Maximum Performance Wedge, Stage II